 Your most current Internet proxy or proxy card will be the one that is counted at the Annual Meeting.

 Beneficial Owner

-If you are a beneficial owner of shares, you may revoke your proxy by following instructions provided by your broker, bank or other agent.
+If you are a beneficial owner of shares, you may revoke your proxy by following the instructions provided to you by your broker, bank or other agent.

 Q: What are the costs of soliciting these proxies?